Western Michigan University

 - B.M., Music Composition, Concordia College, 2011

-Carter John Rice is an adjunct assistant professor of composition at Western Michigan University.
-A native of Minot, North Dakota, Rice is not only a composer, but also an audio engineer and educator drawn to music through a desire to instill knowledge in others.
+Carter John Rice is an assistant professor of Multimedia Arts Technology at Western Michigan University.
+A native of Minot, North Dakota, Rice is not only a composer but also an audio engineer and educator drawn to music through a desire to instill knowledge in others.
 He is passionate about music education and enjoys teaching music at all levels.

 As a composer, Rice draws inspiration from a wide array of sources including acoustic phenomena, cognitive science, and classical mechanics.
 His music has been featured at venues such as the national SEAMUS conference, the national conference for the Society of Composers Inc. (SCI), the International Computer Music Conference, Electronic Music Midwest, and the Electroacoustic Barn Dance.